English Language and Applied Linguistics PhD

 Our distance learning programme allows you to keep in contact with your supervisor via email and Skype, while remaining in your resident country.
 This is particularly beneficial if you are interested in relating your research to your current work.

 There are two distance learning PhD programmes in English Language and Applied Linguistics: a standard programme and a modular programme.
-Both programmes involve regular contact with a supervisor by email and/or Skype.
+Both programmes involve regular contact with a supervisor by email and/or Zoom.
 There is no assessed taught component, but students follow online research training modules.

-Distance PhD The standard programme requires a traditional 80,000-word thesis.
+The standard programme requires a traditional 80,000-word thesis.
 The work is examined at the end of the programme, as with other PhD programmes.
 Students identify and refine a thesis topic and research design in consultation with their supervisor and send drafts of the various chapters for comment as they work through the programme.
 As with all PhDs, progress is monitored throughout the registration period.

-Distance Modular PhD The modular programme requires three modules: two shorter research papers (Module 1 - 12,000 words, Module 2 - 20,000 words) and a final thesis of 50,000 words (Module 3).
+The modular programme requires three modules: two shorter research papers (Module 1 - 12,000 words, Module 2 - 20,000 words) and a final thesis of 50,000 words (Module 3).
 The work is examined in three phases, at the end of each module.
 The final product (in terms of total quantity and quality of work) is therefore similar to the standard PhD; however the modular option provides an incremental, continuously assessed route allowing students to progress through explicitly marked stages to a PhD.
 Students identify a topic they wish to work on and to which all their written work should be related; the nature of the assessment means however that the topic may not be as tightly focused as that in a traditional PhD.

 Entry Requirements / Admissions